-- Require the use of trusted end-to-end encrypted messaging services for your organization's sensitive communications (and ideally for all communications.) - Take time to explain to staff and external partners why secure communications are so important; this will enhance the success of your plan. - Set a policy on how long you will retain messages and when/if the organization will use "disappearing" communications. - Ensure proper settings are in place for secure communications apps, including: - Ensure all staff are paying attention to security notifications and, if using WhatsApp, not backing up chats. - If using an app where end-to-end encryption is not enabled by default (e.g. Zoom or Webex), ensure the required users have turned on the proper settings at the outset of any call or meeting. - Use cloud-based email services such as Office 365 or Gmail for your organization. - Do not attempt to host your own email server. - Do not allow staff to use personal email accounts for work. - Frequently remind the organization about security best practices related to group messaging and metadata. - Be aware of who is included in group messages,chats, and email threads.
+- Take time to explain to staff and external partners why secure communications are so important; this will enhance the success of your plan. - Set a policy on how long you will retain messages and when/if the organization will use "disappearing" communications. - Ensure proper settings are in place for secure communications apps, including: - Ensure all staff are paying attention to security notifications and, if using WhatsApp, not backing up chats. - If using an app where end-to-end encryption is not enabled by default (e.g. Zoom or Webex), ensure the required users have turned on the proper settings at the outset of any call or meeting. - o Use cloud-based email services such as Office 365 or Gmail for your organization. - Do not attempt to host your own email server. - Do not allow staff to use personal email accounts for work. - Frequently remind the organization about security best practices related to group messaging and metadata. - Be aware of who is included in group messages, chats, and email threads.